Health & Safety

 Safety Performance

-1. *1 LTIR, indicating the frequency of lost-time incidents, is a safety benchmark in Japan representing the number of injuries due to workplace accidents per million actual working hours.
+1. *1 Indicating the frequency of lost-time incidents, is a safety benchmark in Japan representing the number of injuries due to workplace accidents per million actual working hours.

 3. *3 IOGP: Complies safety records of construction companies in the oil & gas industry